Willgrussell/stream-one-project/README.md

 ### What is this application for?

 This is a static front-end website for a group called SnapCount.
-This group records a podcast weekly reporting on all the latest news on american football.
+This group records a podcast weekly reporting on all the latest news on American football.

 ### What does it do?